Microdiscectomy in Orange County, CA (Mission Viejo)

 Patients suffering from chronic back pain in Mission Viejo and Orange County, CA, may find microdiscectomy, a minimally invasive surgical procedure that relieves pressure on the spinal nerves, to be the perfect pain management solution.
 Call now to schedule your appointment:

 Alexander Taghva, M.D., F.A.A.N.S., is a board-certified neurosurgeon specializing in all types of spinal surgeries.
-Dr. Taghva is an expert in minimally invasive spine surgery and offers microdiscectomy to help patients suffering from a herniated lumbar disc find relief.
+Dr. Taghva is an expert in minimally invasive spine surgery orange county and offers microdiscectomy to help patients suffering from a herniated lumbar disc find relief.

 - Before Microdiscectomy: Functions of the spine

 - Candidates for Microdecompression in Mission Viejo, CA

 - FAQs About Microdecompression Surgery